top of page

 "Primero Dios"

-Gregory Allen is currently working with co-producer Rebeca Miranda on a documentary film and passion project about the Ramos family from Guatemala.
-The film follows the family of three women and their four children as they travel the arduous 4000km journey across Mexico in search of a new life in the United States with the Migrant Caravan.
-This independent documentary film named "Primero Dios" is still in production as it continues to tell their unique story, yet one common to many of the world’s economic migrants.
+Currently working with co-producer Rebeca Miranda on a documentary film and passion project about the Ramos family from Guatemala, the film follows the family of three women and their four children as they travel the arduous 4000 km journey across Mexico in search of a new life in the United States with the Migrant Caravan.
+This independent documentary film named "Primero Dios" is still in production as it continues to tell their unique story, yet one common to many of the world’s migrants.